t4d-gmbh/working-with-git/source/content/intro/limitations/sync.md

 ```

 Therefore:
-- collaboration mediated by <i class="fab fa-git"></i> happens asynchronously, i.e., changes are propagated when explicitly requested (e.g., by pushing or pulling).
+- Collaboration mediated by <i class="fab fa-git"></i> happens asynchronously, i.e., changes are propagated when explicitly requested (e.g., by pushing or pulling).
-- simultaneous editing is not supported.
+- Simultaneous editing is not supported.
 If two users edit the same file at the same time, the changes must be merged manually.
-- synchronizing the state of a repository is part of the <i class="fab fa-git"></i> workflow
+- Synchronizing the state of a repository is part of the <i class="fab fa-git"></i> workflow.